pc-woody

 Is PC-Woody® stainable?
 Tint-able?

-PC-Woody® contains real wood and will accept stain after sanding.
-However, stained PC-Woody® rarely matches the surrounding wood color.
-It is possible to tint PC-Woody® but matching colors is difficult with pigments or universal color dispersions.
-Darker tinting is less obvious than lighter.
+PC-Woody® contains real wood and will accept solid stain after sanding.
+However, staining with semi-transparent or transparent stains rarely matches the surrounding wood.
+It is possible to tint PC-Woody® but matching colors is difficult with pigments or universal color tints.
+When tinting, darker is less obvious than lighter.

 Should PC-Woody® be applied in layers?
 How thick can PC-Woody® be applied?